Muhammad Arif Khan Rajbana Sial: Political views

 He was ardently pro-democracy and supported the vision of the Quaid.
-He openly and publicly opposed Field Marshal Ayub Khan while supporting the Madar-e-Millat Fatima Jinnah in the 1965 presidential election.
+He openly and publicly opposed Field Marshal Ayub Khan while supporting the Fatima Jinnah, sister of Pakistan's founder, in the 1965 presidential election.

 He also played a pivotal role in defeating General Zia-Ul-Haq's candidate, Khawaja Muhammad Safdar, for the post of speaker of the National Assembly in 1985.

 Political career

 He was elected to the All-India Constituent Assembly in 1946 as a member of the All India Muslim League.
 He was elected to parliament several times, the last time from Shorkot in 1985.
 He was the chairman of the District Council of Jhang on numerous occasions.

 He held the office of The Honourable Chief Whip for the All-India Muslim League, a position he retained till after independence.
-He remained as the District President of Jhang for the Muslim League all throughout his political career.
-He has also served as a provincial and federal minister at various stages in his career.
+He remained the District President of Jhang for the Muslim League throughout his political career.
+He also served as a provincial and federal minister at various stages in his career.

 Family

 He was the son of Nawab Mahr Khan Muhammad Rajbana Sial, who was a first-class Grand Zaildar, (which was the highest cadre) he held one of the largest zails in the province.

 Khan Arif Khan was the Sardar of the prominent Rajbana Sial Tribe of Jhang.

-His nephew and son in-law Khan Munawar Ali Khan Rajbana Sial has been the chairman of Tehsil Council Shorkot/Ahmedpur Sial on several occasions., as has his cousin, Mahr Ghulam Abbas Khan Rajbana Sial.
+His nephew and son in-law Khan Munawar Ali Khan Rajbana Sial has been the chairman of Tehsil Council Shorkot/Ahmedpur Sial on several occasions, as has his cousin, Mahr Ghulam Abbas Khan Rajbana Sial.

 His grandson, Khan Jawad Ali Khan Rajbana Sial, is also a former parliamentarian.